 The Next Step

-Every engagement begins with a direct conversation – no intake form, no sales process.
-You describe what is actually going on.
-I listen, and tell you honestly whether this is the right work for you, and whether I am the right practitioner for it.
-If not, I will say so.
+Every engagement on this page begins with a direct conversation – no intake form, no sales process.
+You describe what is actually going on in your life.
+Rajneesh listens, and tells you honestly whether this is the right work for you, and whether he is the right practitioner for it.
+If not, he will say so.